pombreda/lepl/doc-src/manual/matchers.rst

 Implementation Details
 ----------------------

-All matchers accept a stream of data and return a generator.
-The generator will supply a sequence of *([results], stream)* pairs, where *results* depends on the matcher and the new stream continues from after the matched text [*]_.
+All matchers accept a stream of data and return an iterator over possible ``([results], stream)`` pairs, where the new stream continues from after the matched text (and which may then be passed to another matcher to continue the process of parsing).
+These iterators are typically implemented as Python generators [*]_.

-A matcher may succeed, but provide no results --- the generator will return a tuple containing an empty list and the new stream.
-When there are no more possible matches, the generator will exit.
+A matcher may succeed, but provide no results --- the iterator will include a tuple containing an empty list and the new stream.
+When there are no more possible matches, the iterator will terminate.

-Most simple matchers will return a generator that yields a single value.
+Simple matchers will return an iterator containing a single entry.
+Matchers that return multiple values support backtracking.
+For example, the `Or()
-Generators that return multiple values are used in backtracking.
-For example, the `Or() <api/redirect.html#lepl.matchers.combine.Or>`_ generator may yield once for each sub--match in turn (in practice some sub-matchers may return generators that themselves return many values, while others may fail immediately, so it is not a direct 1--to--1 correspondence).
+<api/redirect.html#lepl.matchers.combine.Or>`_ generator may yield once for
+each sub--match in turn (in practice some sub-matchers may return generators that themselves return many values, while others may fail immediately, so it is not a direct 1--to--1 correspondence).